UMass-RC/unity-docs/docs/uploading-files/index.md

 `scp` and `rsync` use OpenSSH, and FileZilla prefers `.ppk` but can work with `.rsa`.

 Depending on which software you use, you can generate one of each.
+You can also convert between these keys using a program like PuttyGEN.

 [Account Settings](https://unity.rc.umass.edu/panel/account.php)